CA-Application-Performance-Management/aws-cloud-monitoring/cloudwatch/README.md

 *   **Lambda-based Metric Collection**: Examples demonstrating how AWS Lambda functions can capture and forward custom metrics directly to CloudWatch Metric Streams.

-*   **Service-specific Metrics**: Samples tailored to specific AWS services, such as Glue, EC2, and S3, highlighting best practices for capturing additional metrics relevant to these services.
+*   **Service-specific Metrics**: Samples tailored to specific AWS services, such as Glue, for capturing additional metrics relevant to the service(s).

 *   **Custom Metric Enhancements**: Techniques for enriching metrics with extra context or dimensions, providing deeper operational insights and clarity.